batman1797/soft-posit-gitlab/README.md

 This version (0.4rc) supports:

-    32-bit with zero exponential bit (posit32_t).  -> Not exhaustively tested
+    32-bit with two exponential bit (posit32_t).  -> Not exhaustively tested

     16-bit with one exponential bit (posit16_t).